You’ve decided to continue your education at Georgetown University. Now, how will you finance it?

 At Georgetown’s School of Continuing Studies (SCS), financial aid officers advise applicants to explore a broad range of funding options such as grants and scholarships, federal and private loans, employee tuition reimbursements, and special federal tuition for veterans.
 It is important to start your search early.
 And remember, financial aid packages will differ because they are based on a student’s unique circumstances.
 Applicants should explore grants and scholarships listed by the SCS Office of Admissions and Georgetown’s Office of Student Financial Services before turning to either federal or private loans.

-Service Scholarships and Other Awards
+Service Scholarships, Affiliation Scholarships, and Other Awards

 In keeping with its Jesuit values and interest in public service, Georgetown offers service scholarships to SCS students who have worked in AmeriCorps, City Year, and the Jesuit Volunteer Corps.